fracpete/multisearch-weka-package/README.md

-  allows grouping of dependent parameters, e.g., setting on group sets the kernel of SMO to RFBKernel and explores the gamma option, another group sets the kernel to PolyKernel and explores the exponent oponent.
+  allows grouping of dependent parameters, e.g., setting on group sets the kernel of SMO to RFBKernel and explores the gamma option, another group sets the kernel to PolyKernel and explores the exponent option.

 **Note:** array elements, e.g., the filters inside a `weka.filters.MultiFilter` can be accessed using `[n]` with `n` being the 0-based index.
 E.g., if the